Enjoying our puzzle hints?

 Yellow group: CITIES

-These are all major cities around the world, known for their cultural and economic significance, including Lima, the capital of Peru, and Osaka, a major city in Japan
+These are all major cities around the world, known for their cultural and economic significance.
+They are all capital cities or major metropolitan areas in their respective countries.

 Green group: PALINDROMES

-These are all words that are palindromes, meaning they read the same when reversed, including 'EYE' and 'REFER'
+These are all words that are palindromes, meaning they read the same when reversed.
+They can be found in various contexts, including language and literature.

 Blue group: HORROR MOVIES MINUS 'S'